bonfacemasira/To-Do-List/README.md

  ## Description

- <p>The To-Do List Project is a web application implemented in React JS.
-This app will allow a user to create a list of tasks they will be working on on the particular day.
+ <p>The To-Do List  is a web application implemented in React JS.
+This app allows a user to create a list of tasks they will be working on on the particular day.
 The user can also edit and delete tasks at will.</p>

 ## Features
 As a user of the application, you will be able to :